BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 current ranges proposal will be formulated with constexpr in mind.

-- constexpr function parameters as a terse version of non-type template parameters plus addition of operator[](constexpr size_t ix) on tuple and array would allow nicer code than `get<IX>(tuple)` to be used when those types of data are involved in the processing, which of course is a general observation but made obvious in the examples above.
+- constexpr function parameters as a terse version of non-type template parameters plus addition of operator[](constexpr size_t ix) on tuple and array would allow nicer code than `get<IX>(tuple)` to be used when those types of data are involved.

 - Lifting the requirement that fold expressions are enclosed in parentheses.
-By now compiler implementors should know whether the parenthesis always surrounding fold expressions are really required to avoid ambiguities.
-On the other hand: this would make it hard to prevent a for expression + fold expression combination constituting a expression-statement.
-This poses the problem that if the for keyword is treated as the beginning of a for _statement_ the ... leading in to the fold expression will come as an unpleasant surprise.
+It is at present unclear to the author why this is currently required.

 - Changing the parameter of a fold expression from cast-expression to for-expression to remove another parenthesis set.
-This would in general be a good idea to make them more similar to the pure pack expansions which have a much lower precedence.
+This would in general be a good idea to make fold expressions more similar to the pure pack expansions which have a much lower precedence.

 - A (library only) possibility to write `for (auto ix : 5)` is available (see sketch in Appendix C below).
-This would increase the terseness of the typical for expression head, and has other uses with for _statements_.
+Standardizing this would increase the terseness of the typical for expression head, and has other uses with for _statements_.

 - Compile time type information proposals based on built in traits for tasks such as enumerating struct member names and types would benefit from the simplicity of the for expression to enumerate through the members.